Realmlords/Realmlords/content/DnDominions/Dominions Players/Paths of Magic.md

 |9|2400|5195|

 ### Starting Spells
 All being capable of magic have some intrinsic access to basic spells, knowledge of which is innate.
 These are the tier 0 spells of each school.
+See [[DnDominions/Dominions Players/Spells/Basic Magic|Basic Magic]]